LoginRadius/engineering-portal/content/blog/lazy-loading-in-react/index.md

 		}
 	}
 	```
-	If you need the fall back feature, you can update HOC's render method where it is returning null.
-Instead of null you can return your fallback component and it can be passed as props too.
+	If you need the fallback feature, you can update HOC's render method where it is returning null.
+Instead of null, you can return your fallback component, and it can be passed as props too.

 	Now our HOC would look like -
 	```js